 Bolster Your Bathroom Cabinet

-Firstly, stop squeezing the life out of the same tube of lightweight moisturiser you’ve had all summer and replace it with a heavy duty version that works overtime.
+Firstly, stop squeezing the life out of the same tube of lightweight moisturiser you’ve had all summer, and replace it with a heavy duty version that doubles up as a night cream.
 To that, add a daily exfoliator to slough away dead skin cells that can clog your pores, and finally bolster your bathroom cabinet with a lip balm and hand cream to stop cracks in their tracks.